skip to main content

 A class of potentially toxic chemicals known as PFAS can be found in many common pesticides that, in Connecticut, are as close as your local retail store.

-Also called "neonics" or "forever chemicals," PFAS chemicals raise concerns in Connecticut and around the globe because of adverse impacts on human health, wildlife and the ecosystem.
+Also called "forever chemicals," PFAS chemicals raise concerns in Connecticut and around the globe because of adverse impacts on human health, wildlife and the ecosystem.
 Groups in the United States are asking the Environmental Protection Agency for tougher regulations on pesticides and other toxic substances.

 Nathan Donley, environmental health science director for the Center for Biological Diversity, said most pesticides are too easy to obtain and use.